konchasu/RGB_hexagram_tutorial/README.md

 **RGB value distribution (r_hex, g_hex, b_hex), Composite RGB image based on the RGB Hexagram structure, Area index map (num_hex)**

+###### In the RGB hexagram, Areas ①–⑥ represent the mixing of three components.
+For example, in Area ① of this three components area, the R-value component is dominant, with the G-value component present as a secondary factor, while the B-value component is minor.
+Areas ⑦–⑫ represent the mixing of two components.
+For instance, Area ⑦ has R- and G-values that are linearly symmetric to those of Area ① but does not contain a B value.
+Similar corresponding relationships are observed in other areas as well.
+Areas ⑬–⑮ represent the mixing of one component.

 You can visualize: